 A plaintiff files a wrongful death lawsuit when their family member dies due to the negligence, fault, or misconduct of someone else.
 If your loved one has been killed due to the negligence of another, contact PARRIS lawyers to hold them accountable.

 When a person is injured in an accident in California, the law allows the victim to file a personal injury claim against the negligent person or company who caused the accident.
 Tragically, however, some preventable accidents result in the victim’s death.
-In these situations, the decedent’s surviving family members may file a wrongful death claim against the negligent party who caused the death of their loved one.Coping with the loss of a loved one is not just emotionally difficult.
+In these situations, the decedent’s surviving family members may file a wrongful death lawsuit against the negligent party who caused the death of their loved one.Coping with the loss of a loved one is not just emotionally difficult.
 Surviving family members must also cope with unexpected medical and funeral costs, in addition to the loss of income, support, guidance, and companionship.
 Wrongful death lawsuits give families the chance to overcome some of these hardships.
-By holding the at-fault party accountable for the pain they have caused, a hurting family can achieve closure for their great and sudden loss.Hiring a trusted wrongful death law firm is an important first step in helping families heal from the emotional and financial trauma of losing a loved one.
+By holding the at-fault party accountable for the pain they have caused, a hurting family can achieve closure for their great and sudden loss.Hiring a trusted wrongful death attorney is an important first step in helping families heal from the emotional and financial trauma of losing a loved one.
 Speak to a PARRIS wrongful death attorney about your case today.

 What is Wrongful Death?

 A wrongful death occurs when a person is killed due to the negligent, reckless, or intentional act of another.
 Legally speaking, wrongful death is the basis for a civil lawsuit on behalf of the surviving family members of the deceased.

 Criminal charges do not have to be filed in order for a family to file a wrongful death suit.
 Negligent, reckless, or intentional acts that result in a person’s death could all give rise to a wrongful death claim.